DaveJarvis/JMathTeX/README.md

 # Getting Started

-The general steps to using the library follows:
+Use the library as follows:

 * Initialize the TeX fonts and graphics engine.
 * Parse the TeX formula into a root-level box.
 * Resize the graphics engine to fit the box contents.
 * Display (or export) the vector graphics as needed.

-Let's look at a code example.
+Let's see an example.

 ## Initialization